bozdoz/wp-plugin-leaflet-map/readme.txt

 8. MapQuest requires an app key, get it from their website; alternatively, you can use OpenStreetMap as a free tile service (remember to add an attribution where necessary).

 == Changelog ==

+= 2.16.2 =
+* Fix to wpautop by removing spaces in javascript

 = 2.16.1 =
 * Updates default Leaflet to 1.6.0